OPENAIRINTERFACE/oai-operators/README.md

       create: False    #If false it will wait for multus defination in the cluster namespace
 ```

 In case of docker pull limit on your network better to use pull secrets, just authenticated with the docker hub.
-You can add the pull secret in the operator configuration, amf.yaml in configmap like below
+You can add the pull secret in the operator configuration amf.yaml in configmap like below

 ```bash
     imagePullSecrets:
       - name: test
 ```

+At the moment pull secret is only for pulling controller image not `nf` image.

+**NOTE**:

-**NOTE**: All the network function controllers except upf and nrf have the same functioning.
+1. All the network function controllers except upf and nrf have the same functioning.
 Though they have a seperate code base but its still similar at the moment.
+2. `delete_fn` is not really required at the moment but it is kept for the future if we would like to change something in the network function at time of gracefull deletion
+3. In `update_fn` we are rejecting any changes in the metadata field.
+This is done specially for `annotations`.
+Probably in the later release we will take these changes in consideration.
+4. NRF is the only `nf` at the moment which is exposing its `SBI` via metallb.
+So it is important to configure the cluster with metallb.

 In case you do not have a working cluster, you can check the last section.